mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 =========

+:2023-11-28: Add ExceededTimeLimit to the list of error codes that should
+             receive a RetryableReadError label.
 :2023-08-26: Require that in a sharded cluster the server on which the
              operation failed MUST be provided to the server selection mechanism as a deprioritized server.